 Reporting from Rio de Janiero – Japan’s beloved sport of baseball is set to return to the Olympics when Tokyo hosts the Games in 2020.
-The International Olympic Committee (IOC) Wednesday voted to approve Tokyo’s 2020 recommendation that baseball, along with softball, climbing, sailing, skateboarding and karate be added to the Olympic program.
+The International Olympic Committee (IOC) Wednesday voted to approve Tokyo’s 2020 recommendation that baseball, along with softball, climbing, surfing, skateboarding and karate be added to the Olympic program.

 The election win was expected after the IOC Executive Board last month approved the package of five sports.

 New Olympic organizing committee rules introduced through Olympic Agenda 2020 in 2014 allow host cities to propose locally enjoyed sports that meet IOC criteria to be included at their Games.
 The IOC must approve the sports by an all-members vote.